arkadiko-dao/arkadiko/docs/grant.md

-As a user, I can create a vault that mints stablecoin and takes STX as collateral As a user, I can update my vault to post additional STX collateral to avoid liquidation As a user, I can destroy a vault to burn the stablecoins, and return me the STX collateral minus the stability fee As a user, I can register to become a stacker and help liquidate risky positions As a user, I can transfer $DIKO and it automatically updates the vault (and its collateral) to the new owner As a stacker, I can look at the collateral to debt ratio of vaults and identify risky ones As a stacker, I can alert the liquidator for risky vaults
+As a user, I can create a vault that mints stablecoin and takes STX as collateral As a user, I can update my vault to post additional STX collateral to avoid liquidation As a user, I can destroy a vault to burn the stablecoins, and return me the STX collateral minus the stability fee As a user, I can burn a partial stablecoin position
+As a user, I can register to become a stacker and help liquidate risky positions As a user, I can transfer DIKO and it automatically updates the vault (and its collateral) to the new owner As a stacker, I can lookup the collateral to debt ratio of vaults and identify risky ones As a stacker, I can alert the liquidator for risky vaults

-As a user, I can vote on risk parameters with a governance token As a user, I am eligible for stacked bitcoin yield relative to the amount of governance tokens I hold
+As a user, I can vote on risk parameters with a governance token As a user, I can submit a proposal if I hold at least 1% of the governance token supply As a user, I can vote on proposals (FOR or AGAINST)
+As a user, I am eligible for stacked bitcoin yield relative to the amount of governance tokens I hold

 ## Budget & Milestones
 **What grant amount are you seeking?
 How long will the project take in hours?
 If more than 20, please break down the project into milestones, with a clear output (e.g., low-fi mockup, MVP with two features) and include the estimated work hours for each milestone.**

+TODO

 ## Team

+Currently I am working on this alone.
+In the last 7 years, I have successfully built and sold a SaaS company as the founding CTO.
+I built a team of ~20 devs and set up security efforts, served as lead architect, helped design the product lifecycle, raised money, led technical due diligence during the acquisition, liaised with customers and shareholders etc. I've seen most aspects of the business, which makes me qualified to build & launch the first version of Arkadiko, including initial go-to-market and follow-up.

+When the first version is ready to launch on mainnet and most risks (see below) are resolved, it is likely that a Swiss foundation will be set up to lead Arkadiko in the beginning years.

 ## Usage